agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 about coming up, that is **trees** and **grass**.

-At the end of the day, we've just managed to add another data structure to our toolbelt as engineers.
+At the end of the day, we've just managed to add another data structure to our "tool-belt" as engineers.
 Congratulations and let's learn about more data structure in the next chapter.

 **[⬆ back to top](#table-of-contents)**